-The Pension Fund seeks to identify and assess climate-related risks at the total portfolio level and at the individual asset level.
-Both 'top-down' and 'bottom-up' analysis has been received from LGPSC.
-The tools and techniques for assessing climate-related risks in investment portfolios are an
+The Fund seeks to identify and assesses climate-related risks at the total Fund level and at the individual asset level.
+Both 'top-down' and 'bottom-up' analysis has been received by the Fund from LGPSC.
+The Fund recognises that the tools and techniques for assessing climate-related risks in investment portfolios are an imperfect but evolving discipline.
+The Fund aims to use the best available information to assess climate-related threats to investment performance.